kurema/EarphoneLeftAndRightAndroid/Tool/README.md

 ## LeftRight
 Make "Left" and "Right" voice .wav.
 It's windows's voice.
 A litttle sad.
 ## LeftRight.WPF
-This is to make the youtube video.
-It can record the timing you pushed the button.
+This is to make the YouTube video.
+It can play and record the timing you pushed the button.
 I mean, this is the basic sampler.
 But I didn't use this after all.
 It doesn't sounds as good.
-I used Audacity after all.
+I used Audacity instead.